temporalio/documentation/docs/dev-guide/python/project-setup.md

 ---
 id: project-setup
-title: Python SDK developer's guide - Project setup
+title: Set up a Temporal Application project - Python SDK dev guide
-sidebar_label: Project setup
+sidebar_label: Ch.
+Project setup
 sidebar_position: 2
 description: The project setup section of the Temporal Python SDK Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application in Python—that is, all the relevant steps to start a Workflow Execution that executes an Activity.
 slug: /dev-guide/python/project-setup